The Best Budget Eats in Berlin

 Steinofen-Pizza to Go

-This pizza-by-the-slice spot sells slices for €2.40 apiece, three slices for €6.50, or four slices from €8.50.
+This pizza-by-the-slice stand sells slices for €2.40 apiece, three slices for €6.50, or four slices from €8.50.
 They might not be anything to write home about, but they certainly hit the spot.
-You’ll also find individual 33 centimeter pizzas that start at €6.50.
+You’ll also find individual 33-centimeter pizzas that start at €6.50.

 Schönhauser Allee 123 | Prenzlauer Berg